Carrefour confirms FNAC boss Bompard as its new chief

-PARIS, June 9 Carrefour confirmed on Friday it had chosen Alexandre Bompard as its new chairman and chief executive following an eight month search at the world's second-largest retailer.
+PARIS, June 9 (Reuters) - Carrefour confirmed on Friday it had chosen Alexandre Bompard as its new chairman and chief executive following an eight month search at the world's second-largest retailer.

 Bompard, 44, chief executive of consumer electronics retailer Fnac Darty, will succeed Georges Plassat, who has been at the helm since 2012.
 He faces the key challenge of reviving the group's ailing hypermarket stores in France.